 Our new site gives a much better representation of Adage’s personality and brand.
 Prior to the design process, we revisited our company’s mission statement and brand and style guidelines.
 It’s important for organizations to have core branding messaging in one centralized location.

-Some tweaks to our branding reflect our current offerings and reaffirm our commitment to our partners, clients and our work, building stronger identity.
+Some tweaks to our branding reflect our current offerings and reaffirm our commitment to our partners, clients, and our work, building a stronger identity.
 The goal is to make sure our clients and others will be able to better associate with Adage.

 It’s important that any company’s website has an identity and personality, and we made deliberate strides to achieve that.